astariul/encode-attend-navigate-pytorch/README.md

 Pytorch implementation of <a href="https://github.com/MichelDeudon/encode-attend-navigate">encode-attend-navigate</a>, a Deep Reinforcement Learning based TSP solver.
 </p>

-**⚠️ I couldn't reach the same results as original implementation so far.
-Help welcomed :)**

 ## Get started

 ### Run on Colab